stefan-hoeck/idris2-pack/README.md

 [![Check Collection](https://github.com/stefan-hoeck/idris2-pack-db/actions/workflows/ci-db.yml/badge.svg)](https://github.com/stefan-hoeck/idris2-pack-db/blob/main/STATUS.md)

-This is a simple package manager that makes use of curated collections of packages linked to a specific version/commit of Idris2, which are guaranteed to properly work together (otherwise, that's a bug in the package collection).
+Pack is a simple package manager that makes use of curated collections of packages linked to a specific version/commit of Idris2, which are guaranteed to properly work together (otherwise, that's a bug in the package collection).
 This is similar to what